rumca-js/pi-wifi-access-point/README.md

-# mint-wifi-server
+# pi-wifi-server

-Set of scripts that allow a user to create Wifi server.
+Set of scripts that allow a user to create Wifi Access Point.
+Creates WIFI session.

-For example after setup and execution you can connect your telephone to your linux laptop via Wifi.

 In my setup I create the Wifi server on 'Edimax' Wifi dongle.

 This solution is obsolete on Ubuntu machines, since Ubuntu provides Wifi hotspot solution out of the box.
-This solution could be intresting for raspberry pi use on the other hand.

 # Use cases